List of awards and nominations received by Shreya Ghoshal: Zee Cine Awards

 The Zee Cine Awards are presented by Zee Network for the Hindi film industry.
 The awards were inaugurated in 1998 and include categories decided by public votes and an industry jury.
 The awards were not presented in 2009, 2010 and 2015.
-Ghoshal has received eight awards from twenty one nominations.
+Ghoshal has received nine awards from twenty two nominations.
 She holds the record of maximum awards in Best Female Playback category.